 If you have any questions, don't hesitate to contact us

 !
 Most of us have been with the program for many years, and we always love to talk about the program!

 Our season is divided into three sessions.
 There is no obligation to do all three: you are welcome to begin playing for the club during any of these sessions!

 If you are new to lacrosse, fall ball is a great time to get involved!
 We focus on introducing players to the game and teaching fundamentals.
 We practice twice a week at the MYAA fields on West 15th Street

 .
-Practices are Wednesday, 5:30–7:00, and Sunday 1:00–2:30.
-Practices start on September 4 and run through the third week in October.
-We also compete in at least one tournament: the Colonial Classic at Robert Morris University, which is usually the third Saturday in October.
+Practices start in September and run through the third week in October.
+We also compete in at least one tournament.
 Cost: